stdapi-ai/stdapi.ai/docs/index.md

   <br>Use Open WebUI, LibreChat, Continue.dev, LangChain, or any ChatGPT-compatible tool.
 Just update the API endpoint—no code changes needed.

 - :material-brain: __Access superior models__
-  <br>Get Claude for reasoning and coding, Nova for cost-effective tasks, plus Llama, Mistral, and 40+ more models.
+  <br>Get Claude for reasoning and coding, Nova for cost-effective tasks, plus Llama, OpenAI, Mistral, Google, and 80+ more models.
 Switch anytime.

 - :material-microphone: __Beyond chat__
   <br>Generate images, transcribe audio, translate text, and more.
 One platform for all your AI needs.